-Finally, our density-dependent effect findings may also be explained by the fact that high population densities may also lead to significantly increased disease prevalence, increasing natural mortality rates, particularly in the high-density aggregations often observed in juvenile crabs.
+Finally, our density-dependent effect findings may also be explained by the observation that high population densities may also lead to significantly increased disease prevalence, increasing natural mortality rates, particularly in the high-density aggregations often observed in juvenile crabs.
 In the EBS region, the dinoflagellate Hematodinium, also known as bitter crab disease (BCD) infects Chionoecetes spp. crabs, leading to mortality rates of up to 100% (Meyers et al. 1996).
-Although all life stages may be infected, current evidence suggests that females and juvenile crab are the most susceptible to infection, likely due, at least in part, to increased molting frequencies, particularly for juveniles (Pestal et al. 2003, Shields et al. 2005).
+Although all life stages may be infected, current evidence suggests that juvenile crab are the most susceptible to infection, likely due, at least in part, to increased molting frequencies, particularly for juveniles (Pestal et al. 2003, Shields et al. 2005).

 Our work provides support for the hypothesis of a predation effect in the case of flathead sole, with a negative relationship observed between juvenile recruitment and flathead sole biomass.
 This is consistent with observations that flathead sole are second only to Pacific cod in terms of Tanner crab predation; and are occasionally the top predator of Tanner crab, based on stomach contents (Lang et al. 2005).
-A significant relationship was not however found between Pacific cod and Tanner crab recruitment.
-This outcome is in accordance with a previous retrospective analysis, which found no significant negative relationship between cod and crab recruitment in the eastern (Bristol Bay) area (Rosenkranz 1998).
-On the contrary, analysis of cod stomachs indicated intense predation by young cod on Tanner crab, particularly for crab of age 1 yr (Livingston 1989), which has been corroborated by more recent analyses (Livingston et al. 1993, Lang et al. 2005).
-Of interest here, in work exploring cod densities at model-simulated larval settling locations, it was found that cod densities were much higher at these locations in the early-mid 1980s, coincident with the seminal work by Livingston (1989), than they have been for much of the time since.
+Conversely, our results do not support the hypothesis of a significant predator effect for Pacific cod.
+These findings appear contrary to previous work, in particular an analysis of cod stomachs which indicated intense predation by young cod on Tanner crab, particularly for crab of age 1 yr (Livingston 1989), which has been corroborated by more recent analyses (Livingston et al. 1993, Lang et al. 2005).
+Of note, in unpublished work exploring cod densities at model-simulated larval settling locations, it was found that cod densities were much higher at these locations in the early-mid 1980s, coincident with the seminal work by Livingston (1989), than they have been for much of the time since (pers obs).
 Elucidation of potential relationships between cod and Tanner crab may depend on spatial considerations.
 For instance, in a recent analysis, cod was the strongest predictor of changes in the longitude of Tanner crab centroids of abundance; that is, when cod biomass is high, Tanner crab tend to be distributed farther offshore (Szuwalski et al., 2020).

 Complexities present in predator-prey relationships may confound the ability to detect significant relationships in retrospective analyses such as ours.
-The degree of overlap between predator and prey may vary interannually, as both populations respond to interactions between dynamic environmental conditions and their respective environmental tolerances, with this reflected in predatory pressure experienced by the prey species (Ciannelli and Bailey 2005, Spencer 2008).
+The degree of overlap between predator and prey may vary interannually, as both populations respond to interactions between dynamic environmental conditions and their respective environmental tolerances, with this reflected in predatory pressure experienced by the prey species (Ciannelli & Bailey 2005, Spencer 2008).
 If non-specialist predators experience a glut of prey items of various species, feeding pressure on a particular species might be reduced due to prey switching as predators optimize their foraging success (Krivan 1996).
 In addition, predator-prey relationships can be mediated through indirect effects by the presence of another predator (Siddon & Witman 2004), thus altering the observed functional response.
 Consequently, absence of an apparent predatory effect here should not be considered as conclusive evidence of a lack of a groundfish predation effect on recruitment strength of juvenile Tanner crab.